 To work out the word entropy we can download a dictionary, then write some code which will find and count the words which match our required pattern, excluding those containing already guessed letters.

-We then find the 'smallest maximum' entropy - which of the character entropy and the word entropy is smallest.
-In most cases it'll be the word entropy.
+entropy and the word entropy is smallest.
+In most cases it'll be the

 And finally we multiply that by the probability, one minus big P, to assign to each word a score: